Health & Wellbeing

 Course structure

-For the Health & Wellbeing part of your Combined Honours degree, there are approximately 6 teaching hours each week, which reduces to approximately 5 hours in your second and third years.
+For the Health & Wellbeing part of your combined honours degree, there are approximately 6 teaching hours each week, which reduces to approximately 5 hours in your second and third years.
 On top of teaching hours, you are also expected to spend a number of hours studying independently each week, as well as group study to prepare for any group assessments you may have.

 Assessment and feedback